apache/pulsar/faq.md

 ### Is there "regex" topic subscription in Pulsar?
-There is a regex subscription in Pulsar 2.0 release.
+Regex topic subscription is supported in the Pulsar 2.0 release.
 See [PIP-13](https://github.com/apache/pulsar/wiki/PIP-13:-Subscribe-to-topics-represented-by-regular-expressions).

 ### Does Pulsar have, or plan to have, a concept of log compaction where only the latest message with the same key will be kept ?
 Yes, see [PIP-9](https://github.com/ivankelly/pulsar-wiki/pull/1/files) for more details.